Dury, Compiègne and Abbeville meetings

 The Dury, Compiègne and Abbeville meetings were held by the Allies during World War I to address Operation Michael, a massive German assault on the Western Front on 21 March 1918 which marked the beginning of the Kaiser's Spring Offensive.
 Since the fall of 1917, a stalemate had existed on the Western Front.
 However, German victory against Russia in 1917, due to the Russian Revolution and the signing of the Treaty of Brest-Litovsk, freed up German armies on the Eastern Front for use in the west.
 During the winter of 1917-1918, approximately 50 German divisions in Russia were secretly transported by train to France for use in a massive, final attack to end the war.
-The battle that followed, Operation Michael, totally surprised the Allies and nearly routed the French and English armies from the field.
+The battle that followed, Operation Michael, totally surprised the Allies and nearly routed the French and British armies from the field.
 The meetings below were held under these dire circumstances.